evanwill/_drafts/_notes/fedora-setup.md

 First, [Fedora](https://getfedora.org/).
 I choose Fedora because it is a bit more cutting edge than Ubuntu, yet still fairly stable (and running a newer kernel that works correctly with my laptop).
+I have found that although Debian/Ubuntu is known for gigantic repositories, Fedora plus RPM Fusion has more packages that I am interested in and they are more up-to-date.
-I was interested in it because of its connection to the huge enterprize Linux company [Red Hat](https://www.redhat.com/en).
+Fedora is also interesting because of its connection to the huge enterprize Linux company [Red Hat](https://www.redhat.com/en).
-There are a lot of good things about Fedora philosophically, but I haven't been totally sold on it yet... anyway, here are my notes about getting started:
+There are a lot of good things about Fedora philosophically, I am liking it but I haven't been totally sold on it yet... anyway, here are my notes about getting started:

 ## Installer